zjh1943/mendix-file-dropper/README.md

 # Fork to add features:

-Change the upload time of this widget.
+I fork this repository to change the file uploadindg time, from when selecting a file, to when submitting the form.
+Before change, when a user select a file, the file will be uploading to the server imediately.
+This will make the user feel bad when he/she uploads the wrong file or wants to undo the uploading before submit.
+A normal user usually thinks the file should be upload only after clicking the submit button.
+But the default behavior of this widget is not that.
-After change, if you add this widget in a form, you can make the widget upload the file when the submit button of the form is click.
+After change, you can make the widget upload the file when clicking the submit button.
 This can be done by set the following properties:

 ![Property window of form linkage](./assets/property_window_form_linkage.png)

 If you set the `Save file on form submit` as `false`, the behavior will remain same as the origin widget.
+If you set the `Save file on form submit` as `true`, you will get the behavior described above.

 # FileDropper